nextcloud/user_sql/README.md

 ```

 ### WordPress

 Thanks to this app, Nextcloud can easily integrate with Wordpress.

-In the Nextcloud Column Settings of SQL User Backend, configure it as
+In the Nextcloud user table settings of SQL Backends, configure it as:
 ```
-Table: wp_users
+User table: wp_users
-Username Column: user_login
+Username column: user_login
-Password Column: user_pass
+Password column: user_pass

-Encryption Type: Joomla > 2.5.18 phppass
+Hashing algorithm: Unix (Crypt)
 ```

 ### JHipster

 It is very easy to integrate Nextcloud with JHipster.
 Follow the Using the Database instructions in [Using Jhipster in development](http://www.jhipster.tech/development/) to configure your database.
 Assume you chose MySQL as JHipster database.

-In the Nextcloud Column Settings of SQL User Backend, configure it as
+In the Nextcloud user table settings of SQL Backends, configure it as:
 ```
-Table: jhi_users
+User table: jhi_users
-Username Column: login
+Username column: login
-Password Column: password_hash
+Password column: password_hash
-Encryption Type: Joomla > 2.5.18 phppass
-User Activate Column: activated
-Email Column: email
+Email column: email

+Hashing algorithm: Unix (Crypt)
 ```

 ## Features